 [10.1.0] The present document specifies the Radio Resource Control protocol for the UE-UTRAN radio interface.
 The scope of the present document also includes: (i) the information to be transported in a transparent container between source RNC and target RNC in connection with SRNC relocation; (ii) the information to be transported in a transparent container between a target RNC and another system.

+A.2.1.3 Architecture

 A.2.1.3.1 TS 36.401

 Evolved Universal Terrestrial Radio Access Network (E-UTRAN); Architecture description